• How it works

 WHEN IS AN EMPLOYEE ENTITLED TO CLAIM GRATUITY

 1. On leaving the job: One of the occasions when an employee is entitled to claim gratuity is on the termination of his employment.
-There can be many reasons for this such as retirement/voluntary retirement, resignation, sometimes the employer may terminate the employee (not for some bad conduct of the employee as in this case the employee may lose his chance of claiming gratuity) or sometimes the employee may find some better opportunity so he might opt for a job-switch.
+There can be many reasons for this such as retirement/voluntary retirement, resignation, sometimes the employer may terminate the employee ( if for bad conduct of the employee, the employee may lose his chance of claiming gratuity) or upon a job-switch.

-2. Death or permanent disablement: The other circumstance where an employee can claim gratuity is in case of his/her death or disablement which renders him permanently incapable of working in that company forever.
-However in such cases the Income Tax has relaxed the five years criteria, therefore an employee can claim his/her gratuity even if he/she has worked for less than five years.
-In case of death the nominees of the employee is given the gratuity.
-If case of the nominee being a minor, the amount of gratuity shall be deposited with the controlling authority.
-Controlling authority deposit/invest the gratuity amount in a financial institution or bank for benefit of minor, as may be prescribed, until such minor attains majority.
+2. Death or permanent disablement: The other circumstance where an employee can claim gratuity is in case of his/her death or disablement which renders him permanently incapable of working in that company .
+However, in such cases the Income Tax has relaxed the five years criteria, therefore an employee can claim his/her gratuity even if he/she has worked for less than five years.
+In case of death, the nominees of the employee are given gratuity.
+In case of the nominee being a minor, the amount of gratuity shall be deposited with the controlling authority.
+Controlling authority deposit/invest the gratuity amount in a financial institution or bank for benefit of a minor, as may be prescribed, until such minor attains majority.

 ENTITIES TO WHICH THE GRATUITY RULE APPLIES

-Generally every factory and establishment pays gratuity to its employees for the services rendered to it.
-However the gratuity rules does not mandatorily applies to such entities which have less than 10 persons and the number of employees for this purpose are counted as an average of the last 12 months.
+Generally, every factory and establishment pays gratuity to its employees for the services rendered to it.
+However, the gratuity rules do not mandatorily apply to entities which have less than 10 persons and the number of employees for this purpose are counted as an average of the last 12 months.

 FORFEITURE OF GRATUITY